 Step 2: the applications are reviewed by the EMKP Panel members in advance of the meeting and ranked;

 Step 3: the applications are discussed and evaluated in the panel meeting, and final decisions are made.

 Applications that do not include all the necessary supporting documentation (i.e., a budget and a budget summary; a letter of agreement from the host institution; a digital assets plan; and a work plan) will not proceed to the review process.
 Please note, if you are a Ph.D. student we will also require a letter of support from your supervisor.

 After the Panel decisions, outcome letters are sent to applicants in May/June.
 Not all results are announced simultaneously.
 Successful applicants are notified first, and following proof of acceptance, the EMKP will proceed to notify the remaining unsuccessful applicants.
 This allows applications on the reserve-list to be awarded in the event a successful applicant is unable to take up the award.

 The EMKP review process has revealed recurring issues with unsuccessful applications—omissions, not providing the specific information requested, and not meeting eligibility requirements are the most common mistakes.
 In addition to closely following our guidelines, please find some general advice below that should help you better prepare for submitting your proposal .

-To find out more about past successful applications, click here.
+To find out more about past successful applications, see our supported projects page.